brandedcrate/errbit_gitlab_plugin/README.md

 This gem adds Gitlab issue tracker support to Errbit.

-Gem versions (currently in this fork) will equal the corresponding `errbit_plugin` versions they are working with.
+Version 1.0 is compatible with Errbit 0.4.

+For (much) older versions of Errbit, try the 0.x gem versions or consider updating your Errbit installation

 ## Installation